Dopamine Reuptake Inhibitor: Benefits And Drawbacks

 Clinical trials showed that bupropion doubled the chances of remaining smoke-free in the short-term and the long-term when compared to nicotine patches.

 When you take cocaine, the inhibition of dopamine reuptake causes you to feel euphoric or "high."
-When treating cocaine addiction, a dopamine reuptake inhibitor can decrease the feeling of euphoria caused by cocaine use.
+When treating cocaine addiction, dopamine reuptake inhibitors can decrease the feeling of euphoria caused by cocaine use.

 Dopamine reuptake blockers like bupropion, nomifensine, benztropine, and mazindol can inhibit dopamine reuptake without producing euphoria.
-Even better, these medications can help decrease cocaine addiction without being addictive themselves.
-In addition, another dopamine reuptake inhibitor called vanoxerine is being investigated as possible replacement therapy for cocaine.
+These medications can help decrease cocaine addiction without being addictive themselves.
+In addition, other dopamine reuptake inhibitors include vanoxerine, which is being investigated as possible replacement therapy for cocaine.

 Modafinil, a prescription drug often used to treat narcolepsy and excessive daytime sleepiness, has been shown to affect the uptake of dopamine without affecting other neurotransmitters.
 The exact mechanism of modafinil is still uncertain, but it is known that the drug helps with narcolepsy by acting on the dopamine transporters.
 New drugs may also be developed to act in a similar and even more effective way.

 Drugs for the treatment of ADHD are in development, but at this point, there is no one perfect treatment.
 Altropane is currently being considered for ADHD treatment, as it's both powerful and has long-lasting effects on the dopaminergic system.